Xtr126/XtMapper-docs/src/content/docs/guides/activation.md

 :::

 ## Non-rooted devices
-Since v2.1.1 XtMapper supports non-rooted devices.
+Since v2.1.2 XtMapper supports non-rooted devices.
 Install Shizuku and authorize XtMapper from Shizuku app. https://shizuku.rikka.app
-Additionally “Use Shizuku” should be enabled in XtMapper Settings > Misc.
+Enable “Use Shizuku” in XtMapper Settings > Misc.
-A workaround using adb shell may be needed on certain devices: https://developer.android.com/about/versions/12/behavior-changes-all#test-untrusted-touch-events

 ## Why activate?
 In Android, for security reasons user apps are not allowed to access system APIs required for injecting motion (touch) events.